 O.K, Water WILL get into your snorkel,

 No problem, just don't hold your breath, you need to take action, take the snorkel out of you mouth.
+Let the water run out, and start over.

 After some time you can learn other ways to deal with the water in the snorkel.
 This is how you learn this..